gabrielmfern/intricate/README.md

 Every layer receives **inputs** and returns **outputs** following some rule that they must define.

-They must also implement four methods that together constitute backpropagation:
+They must also implement four methods that together constitute back-propagation:

 - `optimize_parameters`
 - `compute_gradients`